The-Sycorax/denaro/README.md

 <dl><dd>
 <dl><dd>

  The setup script is designed for Linux distributions that utilize `apt` as their package manager (e.g. Debian/Ubuntu).
-If system package installation is unsuccessful, it may be due to the absence of apt on your system.
-In which case, the required system packages must be installed manually.
+If system package installation is unsuccessful, it most likely due to the absence of `apt` on your system.
+This is generally the case for Non-Debian Linux distributions.

+ Therefore, the required system packages must be installed manually.
 Below you will find a list of the required system packages.

 <details>
 <summary>Required Packages:</summary>